When a resource has alarms they are given a badge in the diagram corresponding to the (highest) severity alarm:

 If you set a time-window for the disabling then once the time-frame elapses the alarms will be re-enabled automatically.

-You can manually re-enable alarms by revisiting the ALARMS tab of the node or group that you used to perform the disablement.
+You can manually re-enable alarms at any time by revisiting the ALARMS tab of the resource or group that you used to perform the disablement:

-'Muting' specific types of Alarms
+'Muting' particular types of Alarms